Applelo/SwitchSD2Vita/README.md

 ### I use the version 1.0, Can I update ?

 Yes, you can.
-Since SwitchSD2Vita 1.2, the homebrew detect if you have an old installation (only for uma0 installation).
+Since SwitchSD2Vita 1.2 version, the homebrew detect if you have an old installation (only for uma0 installation).
 You just need to use uninstall option.

 ### Where can I download it?